 In one pool there is observed nearly constant geyser – Allallobeda Spouter, which often is 6 m tall but in rare cases – even 30 m tall.
-Surface of the water in this pool is 97°C hot.
+The surface of the water in this pool is 97°C hot.

 There is one more geyser in another spring – it is just 0.3 m tall.
 Some more springs are pulsating, sometimes boiling more intensely.

 Springs are depositing sinter deposits and there are fossilized remnants of plants and insects.
 Local Afar people are washing their clothes in less hot pools nearby – water has fine abilities to remove stains.

 Further to the north-west there are remnants of an earlier, extinct geothermal field.